ORelio/Spotlight-Downloader/README-En.txt

 Q: Some images do not have a title or copyright in their metadata?
 R: Those fields are not provided for all images by the Spotlight API.

+Q: I do not want to have the image title inside my wallpaper or lockscreen.
+How to remove it?
+R: Edit the batch file you want to use and remove --embed-meta inside the corresponding command.

 +--------------------+
 | © 2018-2019 ORelio |